African Landmarks - 25 Famous Landmarks in Africa

 With an altitude of 1,084 meters, Table Mountain stands majestically over the beautiful city of Cape Town, South Africa.
 The mountain is understandably a very popular attraction and is one of the most photographed natural landmarks in Africa.

-Once you've enjoyed Table Mountain, another site you should consider visiting in the area is the Cape of Good Hope which stands as the most southern point on the African continent.
-No matter what else you have on your to-do list, a visit to Table Mountain should definitely be added to your 3 day Cape Town itinerary.
+Once you've enjoyed Table Mountain, another site you should consider visiting in the area is the Cape of Good Hope, which stands as the most southern point on the African continent.
+Both are worthy of a stop of your South Africa itinerary!

 While there are many fantastic safari destinations in Africa, such as Kenya and Tanzania, Rwanda offers the best primate tracking experience in the world.